Should you hire a fractional or interim Head of Tax?

 What does a fractional hire do?

-A fractional hire is a professional who works with a company on a part-time, contract, or project basis, rather than as a full-time employee.
-This arrangement allows businesses to access specialized expertise – often at a senior or executive level – without the cost or commitment of a full-time role.
-Fractional hires typically support strategic functions such as finance, HR, marketing, or tax, and are ideal for companies that need ongoing guidance but don’t require someone in the role every day.
-Their flexibility makes them especially valuable for startups, scale-ups, or businesses undergoing change.
+A fractional hire works with a company on a part-time, contract, or project basis, rather than as a full-time employee.
+This arrangement allows businesses to access specialized expertise – often at a c-suite level – without the cost or commitment of full-time salaries.

 Interim vs fractional Head of Tax: which is right for your business?